Microsoft Store for Business and Microsoft Store for Education overview

 - Teachers, or people with the Basic Purchaser role, can acquire free apps, but not Minecraft: Education Edition.

-Store for Business and Education services get names and email addresses of people in your organization from Azure Active Directory.
+Store for Business and Education services get names and email addresses of people in your organization from Microsoft Entra ID.
 This information is needed for these admin functions:

 - Granting and managing permissions